pacificclimate/pdp/CONTRIBUTING.rst

     docker run --name pdp_data -v /path/to/data/:/storage/data/:ro ubuntu:16.04

-Build the pdp and nginx docker images:
+Build the pdp docker image:

 .. code:: bash

     docker build -t pdp .
-    docker build -t nginx-proxy docker/proxy/.

-Start the containers using ``docker-compose`` (use ``-d`` if you want to run them in the background):
+Review (and edit if necessary) the container options in the two docker environment files: ``docker/fe_deployment.env`` and ``docker/fe_deployment.env``.
+Then start the containers using ``docker-compose`` (use ``-d`` if you want to run them in the background):

 .. code:: bash

     cd docker
     docker-compose up

-The dataportal will be accessible on port 8080 of the docker host.
+The dataportal frontend will be accessible on port 8000 of the docker host while the data backend will be accessible on port 8001.

 Details